DATA-606-2023-FALL-TUESDAY/Whittington_Michael/docs/report.md

 - How will you train the models?
   - The train vs test split of 80/20 will be used for the models
   - Python packages used for this project include:
-     - scikit-learn
+     - scikit-learn<sup>2</sup>
-     - xgboost
+     - xgboost<sup>3</sup>
      - catboost
      - lightgbm
   - The development environments used include:
      - Personal laptop
      - Google CoLab
-- How will you measure and compare the performance of the models (NEED TO EXPAND ON THESE)?
+- How will you measure and compare the performance of the models?
   - Accuracy
   - Precision
   - Recall
   - f1-score
-- Model Improvement Methods (NEED TO EXPAND ON THESE):
+- Model Improvement Methods:
-  - Hyperparameter Tuning
+  - Hyperparameter Tuning - Part of the scikit-learn library is a hyperparameter tuning technique called `RandomizedSearchCV`.
+Being that the dataset is large, this was the optimal hyperparameter tuning technique, as it randomly selects combinations of parameters to try.
-  - Feature Importance
+  - Feature Importance - This improvement technique assigns a score to the machine learning models input features based on how useful they are at predicting a target variable.
+Once these values are assigned, it can help us improve and interpret the models.

 ## 6. Model Results - Accuracy